 Method:

+This inductive study utilised a ‘Grounded Theory’ approach, as described by Glaser and Strauss.24 Grounded Theory enables detailed exploration, with theoretical sensitivity, to construct theory grounded in data.25(p54) By exploring the views of participants through semi-structured interviews, theories were generated and ‘grounded’ within the data of participants.
 Ethical approval was granted by The Hull York Medical School.
-This inductive study utilised a ‘Grounded Theory’ approach, as described by Glaser and Strauss.24 Grounded Theory enables detailed exploration, with theoretical sensitivity, to construct theory grounded in data.25(p54) By exploring the views of participants through semi-structured interviews, theories were generated and ‘grounded’ within the data of participants.

 Recruitment & Sample

-Purposeful sampling was employed, intentionally selecting trainees, supervisors and TPDs of HEEYH to understand the central phenomenon of post-qualification dental training pathways.26(p 204) dental Theoretical sampling was carried out; the sample was intentional, based on the codes and concepts identified from iterative data analysis and further sampling focussed on further development and generation of theory.24(p45)26(p405)27(p65)
+Purposeful sampling was employed, intentionally selecting individuals and sites to understand the central phenomenon of post-qualification dental training pathways.26(p 204) HEEYH provides these dental training pathways and therefore trainees of HEEYH are suitable candidates to understand the central phenomenon of post-qualification dental training pathways.
+Theoretical sampling was carried out; the sample was intentional, based on the codes and concepts identified from iterative data analysis and further sampling focussed on further development and generation of theory.24(p45)26(p405)27(p65) Emergent data analysis confirmed that collecting data from other sources such as supervisors and subsequently TPDs of the HEEYH post-qualification dental training pathways would be beneficial.
+This also provided triangulation of evidence as trainee perception of successful training may have been different to that of their supervisors.

 Recruitment was advertised via correspondence by HEEYH personnel to DCT, LDFT, DFT trainees and supervisors & TPDs of these training programmes.
 Trainees and supervisors approached the researcher via email if interested in the project, a Participant Information Sheet and a minimum of one week was given to consider participation in the study.
 If they wished to take part, a consent form was given and subsequently signed.
+On enrolment to the study, all participants were given a unique participant identifier number in order to maintain anonymity.
+Participants were informed that any identifiable data would be stored securely and only accessible to members of the research team and all data that was analysed and published would be anonymous with confidentiality maintained.

 Data Collection & Analysis